My Blood Clot Story

 Today — still asking questions, still building the conversation.

-Health literacy became non-negotiable — not because I’m interested in replacing medicine, but because I’m determined to participate in it fully.
-If you want to explore the tools and resources that came out of that commitment, they’re here.
+Health literacy became non-negotiable, not because I’m interested in replacing medicine, but because I’m determined to participate in it fully and so no other woman waits until Monday.

 The research exists.
 The framework is here.